 Arriving in Kilarney in County Kerry was like a breath of fresh air after spending five days in Dublin.
 Not to be confused, Dublin is a fantastic city full of culture, but the hustle and bustle of the large capital city, combined with the increasing cosmopolitan vibes, provided for a welcome escape to the very Irish city of Kilarney.
 One of the larger towns of County Kerry, Kilarney sits on the doorstep of Kilarney National Park and the Macgillycuddy Reeks Mountain Range.

 The town of about 14,000, is arguably Ireland’s outdoor capital, with residents having quick access to the highest mountain range on the island and serves as a starting point for those who wish to trek the Kerry way.
-The city is full of unique charming cafes and restaurants, and boasts one of the best hostels I have ever stayed at; The Black Sheep hostel.
+The city is full of unique charming cafes and restaurants, and boasts one of the best hostels in Europe; The Black Sheep hostel.

 One of the primary reasons for coming to Kilarney, was to do some hiking and trekking in the Macgillycuddy’s and to perhaps, take a crack at the highest mountain in Ireland; Carrauntoohil.